-Sherri is an actress, a writer, and the author of Barbara La Marr: The Girl Who Was Too Beautiful for Hollywood.
-She may be contacted via the form below.
+I am an actress, a writer, and the author of Barbara La Marr: The Girl Who Was Too Beautiful for Hollywood.

 * * *

-I first heard the name Barbara La Marr from Karie Bible, a film historian and author with whom I became friends when we were both modeling for a vintage fashions designer.
-Karie contacted me one morning in July 2007 about an opportunity I couldn’t refuse.
+I first heard the name Barbara La Marr from film historian and Hollywood Forever tour guide Karie Bible, a friend of mine, when she contacted me one morning years ago about an opportunity I couldn’t refuse.
 The Pasadena Playhouse and Pasadena Museum of History were casting a production called Channeling Hollywood, a play involving the life stories of five Hollywood notables.
 One of the producers had asked her if she knew an actress and writer who could portray silent screen star Barbara La Marr—“A fascinating woman,” she told me, “who led a short, stormy, amazing life.”
 The producers wanted someone who could both play Barbara and write her own part (each actor’s part would then be woven together to form the play).
 Karie explained that she had given them my name and they would be contacting me to schedule an audition.

 I immediately began researching Barbara and discovered how right Karie was.
 Barbara La Marr was indeed an incredible, multi-talented woman, often tortured by great adversity.
 What touched me most, beyond Barbara’s frailties and the tragic elements of her life, was the underlying strength and determination she possessed.
 I wrote my audition piece as quickly as I could, hurriedly choreographing the dance sequence the producers had also requested.
 A mere day and a half later, I stood, anxiously, before the director and producers and performed them both.